ersmax/Programming_Projects_Cpp/4_programming_set_4/4.12_Three_way_Duel/README.md

 ---

-# Explanation of the Game Theory
+# My mathematical explanation of the Game Theory of Three-Way duel.

 0. Turn order repeats A → B → C.
    Everyone always aims at the most accurate opponent still alive.